 Image credit: Renaat Peeters, Pexels

-No further information about these cases were made public from the department of health.1
+No further information about these cases was made public from the Florida Department of Health.1

 Vibrio are bacteria that cause an estimated 80,000 illnesses each year in the United States.
-About a dozen species of Vibrio are pathogenic to humans.2 Most people get infected with Vibrio by eating raw or undercooked shellfish, particularly oysters.
-Some people get infected when an open wound is exposed to salt water or brackish water containing Vibrio.
-People can also get infected if an open wound comes in contact with raw or undercooked seafood.
-2 In some Vibrio infections it can lead to necrotizing fasciitis, a severe infection in which the flesh around an open wound dies.3
+Approximately a dozen species of Vibrio are pathogenic to humans.2 Most people are infected with Vibrio by eating raw or undercooked shellfish, particularly oysters.
+Some people are infected when an open wound is exposed to salt water or brackish water containing Vibrio.
+People can also be infected if an open wound comes in contact with raw or undercooked seafood.2 Some Vibrio infections can lead to necrotizing fasciitis, a severe infection in which the flesh around an open wound dies.3

 In recent years, there has been an increase in these infections, which are typically rare.
-Between July and August 2023, there were a total of 11 reported cases infected with V vulnificus, in North Carolina (7 cases), Connecticut (2 cases), and New York (2 cases).
-The average age of the patients was 70, with ages ranging from 37 to 84 years, and 7 of the patients were male.
-Out of 10 patients for whom information was available, 9 had at least one pre-existing condition.
-Out of the 11 cases, 4 patients developed septic shock, and 5 patients died.4
+Between July and August 2023, there were a total of 11 reported cases of infection with V vulnificus: North Carolina (7 cases), Connecticut (2 cases), and New York (2 cases).
+The average age of the patients was 70 years, with ages ranging from 37 to 84 years, and 7 of the patients were men.
+Of 10 patients for whom information was available, 9 had at least one preexisting condition.
+Of the 11 cases, 4 patients developed septic shock and 5 patients died.4

-Climate change continues to be a factor in the rise of these infections according to the CDC.
-“As coastal water temperatures increase, V vulnificus infections are expected to become more common.
-This highlights the importance of public awareness and preventive measures, such as avoiding wound contact with brackish or salt water and raw seafood, and thoroughly cooking oysters and other seafood before consumption."4
+Climate change continues to be a factor in the rise of these infections, according to the Centers for Disease Control and Prevention (CDC): “As coastal water temperatures increase, V vulnificus infections are expected to become more common.
+This highlights the importance of public awareness and preventive measures, such as avoiding wound contact with brackish or salt water and raw seafood and thoroughly cooking oysters and other seafood before consumption."4

 Learn more: In the Aftermath: Post-Hurricane Infections

-In addition when natural disasters occur, there is often a rise in these infections.
-For example, there have been clusters of Vibrio vulnificus infections reported after Hurricane Katrina (2005), Hurricane Irma (2017), and more recently after Hurricane Ian (2022).5
+In addition, when natural disasters occur, there is often a rise in these infections.
+For example, there have been clusters of V vulnificus infections reported after Hurricane Katrina (2005), Hurricane Irma (2017), and more recently after Hurricane Ian (2022).5

 Aside from last year's 82 cases and 19 deaths, Florida saw its highest number of cases in 2017 (50) and 2022 (74) going back through 2016.
-On its website, the department of health notes that Hurricane Helene (2024) led to an “unusual increase” Citrus, Hernando, Hillsborough, Lee, Pasco, Pinellas, and Sarasota Counties and the aforementioned Hurricane Ian being a factor for an “unusual increase” in Collier and Lee counties in 2022.1
+On its website, the Florida Department of Health notes that Hurricane Helene (2024) led to an “unusual increase” in Citrus, Hernando, Hillsborough, Lee, Pasco, Pinellas, and Sarasota counties and the aforementioned Hurricane Ian being a factor for an “unusual increase” in Collier and Lee counties in 2022.1

-For clinicians, in thinking about Vibrio infection in patients and in taking medical histories, things to consider are exposure to coastal waters, especially in patients at higher risk for infection, such as those with liver disease, diabetes, and immunocompromised health conditions.2
+For clinicians, in thinking about Vibrio infection in patients and taking medical histories, something to consider is exposure to coastal waters, especially in patients at higher risk for infection, such as those with liver disease, diabetes, and immunocompromised health conditions.2

-In terms of treatment, CDC lays out potential first lines of treatment, which included the following:
+In terms of treatment, the CDC lays out potential first lines of treatment, which include the following2:

 Stay ahead of emerging infectious disease threats with expert insights and breaking research.
 Subscribe now to get updates delivered straight to your inbox.